 where the Related Person’s interest is an interest in a standard financial services product offered by the Company or any of its consolidated subsidiaries in the ordinary course of business;

-where the Related Person’s interest is an interest in ordinary business travel and expense payments, including expenses incurred in attending the Company’s events or board and board committee meetings; and
+where the Related Person’s interest is an interest in ordinary business travel and expense payments, including expenses incurred in attending the Company’s events, Board or Board-committee meetings; and

 where the Related Person’s interest arises from a relationship with another company or entity (i) in which the Company or any of its consolidated subsidiaries makes investments or (ii) which invests in securities issued by the Company or any of its consolidated subsidiaries or securities backed by any product issued by the Company or any of its consolidated subsidiaries, all in the ordinary course of such entity’s investment business and on terms and under circumstances similar to those available to or from entities unaffiliated with such Related Person.

 Directors, Executive Officers and Nominees.
-Each director, executive officer, and nominee for director shall provide such information as the Company may request from time to time to identify Related Persons Transactions.
+Each director, executive officer, and nominee for director shall provide such information as the Company may request from time to time to identify Related-Persons Transactions.
 The Company shall request such information from each director and executive officer no less frequently than annually.
-Each director and executive officer is expected to promptly notify the Company of any change in his or her family, employment, investment, or other relationships that might result in Related Person Transactions or the identification of new Related Persons.
+Each director and executive officer is expected promptly to notify the Company of any change in his/her family, employment, investment, or other relationships that might result in Related-Person Transactions or the identification of new Related Persons.

 The Chair of the Committee will assess whether the proposed Transaction is a Related Person Transaction for purposes of this policy.

-If the Chair of the Committee determines that the proposed Transaction is a Related Person Transaction, the proposed Related Person Transaction shall be submitted to the Committee for consideration at the next Committee meeting or, in those instances in which the Chair of the Committee, in consultation with the chief executive officer, the president, or the chief financial officer of the Company, provided that none of such officer and the Immediate Family Members of such officer has or is expected to have a direct or indirect material interest in the proposed Transaction, determines that it is not practicable or desirable for the Company to wait until the next Committee meeting, to the Chair of the Committee (who shall possess the delegated authority to act between Committee meetings).
+2. If the Chair of the Committee determines that the proposed Transaction is a Related- Person Transaction, the proposed Related-Person Transaction shall be submitted to the Committee for consideration at the next Committee meeting or, in those instances in which the Chair of the Committee, in consultation with the CEO, President, or CFO of the Company, provided that none of such officer and the Immediate Family Members of such officer has or is expected to have a direct or indirect material interest in the proposed Transaction, determines that it is not practicable or desirable for the Company to wait until the next Committee meeting, to the Chair of the Committee (who shall possess the delegated authority to act between Committee meetings).

-The Committee or Chair of the Committee, as applicable, (the “Reviewer”) shall consider all of the relevant facts and circumstances reasonably available to them.
-The Reviewer shall approve only those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, as the Reviewer determines in good faith.
-The Reviewer shall convey the decision to the chief executive officer, president or the chief financial officer, who shall convey the decision to the appropriate persons within the Company.
-Neither the Chair of the Committee, nor any member of the Committee, may participate in any review, consideration, or approval of any Related Person Transaction with respect to which such member or any of his or her Immediate Family Members is the Related Person.
+3. The Committee or Chair of the Committee, as applicable, (the “Reviewer”) shall consider all of the relevant facts and circumstances reasonably available to them.
+The Reviewer shall approve only those Related-Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, as the Reviewer determines in good faith.
+The Reviewer shall convey its decision to the CEO, President or CFO, who shall convey the decision to the appropriate persons within the Company.
+Neither the Chair of the Committee, nor any member of the Committee, may participate in any review, consideration, or approval of any Related- Person Transaction with respect to which such member or any of his/her Immediate Family Members is the Related Person.

-In considering whether to approve or ratify any Related Person Transaction, the Reviewer shall consider all factors that are relevant to the Related Person Transaction, including, without limitation, the following:
+4. In considering whether to approve or ratify any Related-Person Transaction, the Reviewer shall consider all factors that are relevant to the Related-Person Transaction, including, without limitation, the following:

-In the event the Company’s chief executive officer, president, chief financial officer, or any member of the Committee, becomes aware of a Related Person Transaction that has not been previously approved or previously ratified under this policy, including because a Transaction did not constitute a Related Person Transaction at the time such Transaction was entered into but thereafter became a Related Person Transaction prior to full performance thereof:
+If the Company’s CEO, President, CFO, or any member of the Committee becomes aware of a Related-Person Transaction that has not been previously approved or previously ratified under this policy, including because a Transaction did not constitute a Related-Person Transaction at the time such Transaction was entered into but thereafter became a Related-Person Transaction prior to full performance thereof:

 If the Related Person Transaction has been completed, the Reviewer shall evaluate the Transaction to determine if rescission of the Transaction is appropriate.

-In either event, if the Reviewer determines that the Transaction was a Related Person Transaction at the time it was entered into, the Reviewer shall request that the chief executive officer, the president or the chief financial officer evaluate the Company’s controls and procedures to ascertain the reason the Related Person Transaction was not submitted to the Committee or Chair of the Committee for prior approval and whether any changes to these procedures are recommended.
+In either event, if the Reviewer determines that the Transaction was a Related-Person Transaction at the time it was entered into, the Reviewer shall request that the CEO, President or CFO evaluate the Company’s controls and procedures to ascertain the reason the Related-Person Transaction was not submitted to the Committee or Chair of the Committee for prior approval, and whether any changes to these procedures are recommended.

-All Related Person Transactions that are required to be disclosed in the Company’s filings with the Securities and Exchange Commission, as required by the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder, shall be so disclosed in accordance with such laws, rules and regulations.
+All Related-Person Transactions that are required to be disclosed in the Company’s filings with the SEC, as required by the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder, shall be so disclosed in accordance with such laws, rules and regulations.
 The material features of this policy shall be disclosed in the Company’s annual report on Form 10-K or in the Company’s proxy statement, as required by applicable laws, rules and regulations.